 Here one must first stop and applaud both the brilliance of the bullshit and the sheer chutzpah.
 First the declaration that we are dealing with a fiction.
 Badiou is saying that anti-Semitism and its connection in Europe to the near destruction of Jews is not, an event that didn’t occur but is, an event whose meaning has been both obscured and highjacked so that the “Jews” and the anti-Semites are working together.
 This of course is entering through the front door of being against anti-Semitism and exited through the back door of traditional libels in which the clever, shifty “Jews” are at it again, working with their enemies to screw everyone.

 Historically this reaches back to the golden age of anti-Semitism in the 1930s when the anti-capitalism of the fascists merged with the anti-capitalism of the left.
 Both sides contextualized the socio-economic catastrophes of their time as not only being the fault of capitalism, but that in turn capitalism was the front behind which “Jews” manipulated events to their benefit.
-The appeal of reactionary, anti-capitalist, anti-Semitic fascists, like Louis F. Celine, with his extravagant use of slang, and Modernist tropes, was in no small measure a result of how he brilliantly squared the circle, defining the trajectory of the era as a terminal rush towards the abyss precisely because, capitalism, was placing its chips on booth red and black and the people running the gambling hall, were “Jews.”
+The appeal of reactionary, anti-capitalist, anti-Semitic fascists, like Robert Brasillach at Je Suis Partout, and Louis F. Celine, with his extravagant use of slang, and Modernist tropes, was in no small measure a result of how he brilliantly squared the circle, defining the trajectory of the era as a terminal rush towards the abyss precisely because, capitalism, was placing its chips on booth red and black and the people running the gambling hall, were “Jews.”
 For Celine and the fascists, the answer was to crush capitalism and the “Jews.”
 For the left the answer was to crush capitalism and force the “Jews” (and everyone else) to amputate themselves from their memory, culture and identity because all of those things were decadent and existed only as either reflections of the dominant paradigm, or were parasitical examples of exploitation.

 This is, in Badiou, followed by the assertion that the anti-anti-Semites are asserting that anti-Semitism is the central and defining fact at the heart of enlightenment Europe.
 Notice however that Badiou can’t be bothered to stoop to offering any proof – after all, sophists and demagogues are busy and why let the dreary facts get in the way of a good diatribe.